Doctoral Thesis

 - Institut für Erziehungswissenschaft (10)

-- Mathematisches Institut (9)
+- Institut für Management (9)

 - Arbeitsbereich Biopsychologie, Klinische Psychologie und Psychotherapie (8)